gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 packets.
 I figured the issue must be somewhere deep down in the device driver, or device itself.

-At one point, I also didn't immediately kill the system and let it run for a longer time.
-That's when I saw some concerning errors in the serial log:
+At one point, I didn't quickly kill the system and let `ping` run for a longer time.
+That's when I saw some concerning errors in the serial log (and at the same time the ping messages suddenly stopped arriving):

 ```
 wm0: device timeout (txfree 4032 txsfree 0 txnext 832)